 Museo etnografico della mezzadria

 Inaugurated in September 2002, the Museo etnografico della mezzadria is an interesting museum focused on the peasant world and in particular on the sharecropping that characterized the Tuscan countryside, from the thirteenth century to the second half of the twentieth century.
 The museum itinerary develops within what was once a farm, of which the main structures and architectural features can still be appreciated.
 The topics are numerous: ranging from the landscape, with particular reference to the Sienese landscape, to the farm, the peasant family, the sharecropping life, to the peasant struggles and the exodus from the countryside with the end of the sharecropping system; a very broad and complete overview of the world and traditional life in the countryside.

 For more information, I refer you to the museum website.

 Where to eat in Buonconvento

 On the main road, we suggest the restaurant Da Mario, where you can try the local cuisine.
-Personally I recommend to take the pici with sausage and mushrooms!
+Personally I recommend you take the typical Sienese pici that I tried in the variant with sausage and mushrooms… truly delicious!

 The area around Buonconvento as well as being very beautiful from a landscape point of view, is also appreciated for numerous points of interest that are scattered there.
 There are some castles such as those of Bibbiano, Castelrosi and Castelnuovo Tancredi (used as a hotel), Villa La Rondinella, considered by many to be the best example of liberty architecture in the panorama of Sienese architecture, as well as some churches scattered in the surroundings such as the Pieve di Sant’Innocenza in Piana.